+Instructors fulfill the standard instructor/teaching responsibilities along with the duties as described below.
 Instructors responsible for students participating in the YSS study abroad program may encounter demanding and sometimes frustrating situations that do not arise on the New Haven campus.
 YSS shares in the responsibility of providing a quality study abroad program and is the instructor's partner in preparing students for a rewarding experience.